 What Does Amazon’s Choice Mean?

 What does Amazon’s Choice badge mean for your bottom line?
 Well, this little badge carries a lot of meaning for Amazon sellers, including huge boosts in conversion rates.
-In fact, a Profitero study found that products with an Amazon’s Choice Badge received twice twice the traffic than comparable products without one.
+In fact, a Profitero study found that products with an Amazon’s Choice Badge received twice the traffic than comparable products without one.

 It’s clear – Amazon’s Choice products sell more units.
 Is there some Amazon’s choice badge hack that is sure to get you that coveted seal of approval from Amazon?
 Bad news for the sellers that scroll Reddit looking for a shortcut to Amazon’s choice and sales – the best way to get the badge is to be an all-around amazing seller, plain and simple.